jrobs87/bamazon/README.md

 ## Acknowledgments

-* Shoutout to Jennifer for the table formatting!
+* Shoutout to Jennifer for the table npm package!